-The UK is not substantially different in its emphasis on "fair dealing" purposes such as criticism, journalism or non-commercial research than are other jurisdictions, including the US.
+Ireland is not substantially different in its emphasis on "fair dealing" purposes such as criticism, journalism or research (which as we argue further below should read "non-commercial research") than are other jurisdictions, including the US.
 Indeed "fair dealing" and the US "fair use" principles have much in common: they both derive from common-law principles that have evolved to take into account changes in the perceptions of uses that might be socially beneficial; and they both encourage the discovery and discussion of ideas, developments and news, while discouraging the copying of the entirety or substantial parts of copyright works for commercial purposes.

-Although the UK fair dealing doctrine (itself part of a broader common-law tradition of findings by courts that certain uses are "fair" and reasonable) and the US fair use doctrine have the same common-law parentage and orientation, the legal environments are quite different.
+Although the Irish fair dealing doctrine (itself part of a broader common-law tradition of findings by courts that certain uses are "fair" and reasonable) and the US fair use doctrine have the same common-law parentage and orientation, the legal environments are quite different.
 The US legal environment involves more risk and uncertainty, demonstrated in part by the higher volume of US litigation generally, and significant expense for both plaintiff and defendant, and thus an environment that may favour the well-financed Internet-based risk-taker.

-More copyright infringement cases are brought and decided in the US and our analysis shows ten times the number of "Fair Use" decisions in the US than "Fair Dealing" decisions in the UK. xii The greater volume of decisions in the US has not always led to greater clarity about fair use analysis, however-in fact there is greater uncertainty about the legal analysis and resulting implications for US businesses (including for the publishing community) than might be commonly perceived.
-US commentators and advisers constantly warn their clients and stakeholders that there are no "bright line" rules in fair use analysis, even in educational environments (even though educational purposes is considered an important fair use context).
-Xiii
+A large number of copyright infringement cases are brought and decided in the US, and our analysis shows xiii that the substantial volume of decisions in the US has not necessarily led to great clarity about fair use analysis-in fact there is greater uncertainty about the legal analysis and resulting implications for US businesses (including for the publishing community) than might be commonly perceived.
+US commentators and advisers constantly warn their clients and stakeholders that there are no "bright line" rules in fair use analysis, even in educational environments (even though educational purposes is considered an important fair use context).xiv

-Judicial decision-making on fair use, although currently codified in Section 107 of the US Copyright Act, xiv is always understood to be a balancing of interests and factors, and over time the interpretation of and emphasis on certain factors has changed.xv US courts struggle in fair use cases to determine whether the use in question provides new information (or entertainment) in a fashion that transforms and transcends the original work, which has an important societal benefit, in the categories noted above, and which will not supplant the rights-holder's ability to maintain a market, or develop new markets, for their works.
+Judicial decision-making on fair use, although currently codified in Section 107 of the US Copyright Act,^{xv} is always understood to be a balancing of interests and factors, and over time the interpretation of and emphasis on certain factors has changed.^{xvi} US courts struggle in fair use cases to determine whether the use in question provides new information (or entertainment) in a fashion that transforms and transcends the original work, which has an important societal benefit, in the categories noted above, and which will not supplant the rights-holder's ability to maintain a market, or develop new markets, for their works.

 Litigation costs are another element of uncertainty in US copyright cases, especially in matters that will involve significant evidence-taking and discovery, inevitable in legal analysis involving inherently fact-based issues such as fair use, and in matters with the complexity usually found in fair use cases.
-In the (expected) settlement of the case brought against Google in 2005 by publishers and authors concerning the library book scanning project, xvi Google is paying out US\$125m to the rights-holder class, including approximately US\$30m for litigation and legal costs.
+In the (expected) settlement of the case brought against Google in 2005 by publishers and authors concerning the library book scanning project, vii Google is paying out US\$125m to the rights-holder class, including approximately US\$30m for litigation and legal costs.
 Such a level of legal cost is far from typical for copyright cases, but in this case understandable given the complex class action and precedent-setting settlement structure.
-Even less complex cases can easily involve many hundreds of thousands of dollars in costs, and importantly it is generally the case in the US that each of the parties bears its own costs (rather than being borne by the losing party as in the UK).
+Even less complex cases can easily involve many hundreds of thousands of dollars in costs, and importantly it is generally the case in the US that each of the parties bears its own costs (rather than being borne by the losing party as in Ireland).